 PAHO/WHO Collaborating Center for Occupational Health

-In 2009, the Occupational Health Program of the University of Maryland Medical School was named a Pan American Health Organization, World Health Organization (PAHO/WHO) Collaborating Center on Occupational Health.
+In 2009, the Division of Occupational and Environmental Medicine was named a Pan American Health Organization, World Health Organization (PAHO/WHO) Collaborating Center on Occupational Health.

 Our staff provides technical expertise and content knowledge in support of the WHO Global Plan of Action on Workers' Health-with an emphasis on the healthcare sector.